-- Labelling of final consumer-ready GOTS Goods to be sold in retail to an end-consumer is mandatory.
+- end-consumer is mandatory.
 Consumer-facing final products which are produced according to GOTS criteria but do not carry GOTS Signs cannot be referred to as GOTS Goods. - An (un)certified retailer can receive Transaction Certificates from their certified supplier only for those products which carry GOTS Signs. - Sellers of GOTS Goods are expected to ensure that they request TCs only for correctly labelled GOTS Goods via their respective Approved Certifiers. - Labelling of GOTS Goods shall follow the latest version of 'Conditions for the Use of GOTS Signs'.